This story has been updated. It was originally published on April 25, 2020.

-The Kobo Libra H2O, at $170, is worth a look.
+The Kobo Libra H2O, meanwhile, is worth a look.
 Like the Kindle Oasis, it has a 7-inch screen and an asymmetric design with physical buttons to turn your pages.
-It’s also IPX8 waterproof and, at only $40 more than the Clara HD, the premium features don’t come with the Oasis’ ludicrous price tag.
+It’s also IPX8 waterproof and, at just a small cost above the Clara HD, the premium features don’t come with the Oasis’ ludicrous price tag.

 The problem with Barnes & Noble’s Nooks isn’t the devices, it’s the ecosystem itself.
 Considering its fluctuation in size, if one of the three big e-book reader makers fall, odds are it’ll be Barnes & Noble.
-With that said, if you’re looking for a Nook, you have two options.
+With that said, if you’re looking for a Nook, you have an option.